-- (v) Term loan from HDFC Bank amounting to ₹ 4,625.00 (31 March 2021: ₹ 5,000.00) is secured by way of pari passu first charge on all property, plant and equipment including other intangible assets both present and future including equitable mortgage of the properties of the Company and pari passu second charge on all current assets both present and future of the Company.
-This loan carried interest rate of 9.00% per annum and was repayable in unequal quarterly instalments commencing from July 2021 and the last repayment falling due in April 2026. - (vi) Term loans (USD denominated) from IndusInd Bank amounting to ₹551.45 (31 March 2021: ₹695.70) is secured by way of pari passu first charge on all property, plant and equipment including other intangible assets both present and future including equitable mortgage of the properties of the Company and pari passu second charge on all current assets both present and future of the Company.
-These loans carry interest rate ranging from 2.68% to 3.43% per annum and are repayable in unequal quarterly instalments commencing from July 2017 with the last instalment falling due in March 2025. - (vii) Term loan from IndusInd Bank amounting to ₹ 262.85 (31 March 2021: ₹ 341.63) is secured by way of pari passu first charge on all property, plant and equipment including other intangible assets both present and future including equitable mortgage of the properties of the Company and pari passu second charge on all current assets both present and future of the Company.
-This loan carried interest rate ranging from 5.06% to 6.05% per annum and was repayable in unequal quarterly instalments commencing from December 2017 and the last repayment falling due in March 2025. - (viii) Term loan (USD denominated) from Standard Chartered Bank Limited amounting to ₹ 1,444.08 (31 March 2021: ₹ 2,321.70) is secured by way of pari passu first charge on all property, plant and equipment including other intangible assets both present and future including equitable mortgage of the properties of the Company and pari passu second charge on all current assets both present and future of the Company.
-This loan carried interest rate ranging from 1.98% to 3.38% per annum and is repayable in quarterly instalments commencing from November 2019 with the last instalment falling in August 2023. - (ix) Term loan from Kotak Bank amounting to ₹ 7,500.00 (31 March 2021: ₹ 7,500.00) is secured by way of pari passu first charge on all property, plant and equipment including other intangible assets both present and future including equitable mortgage of the properties of the Company and pari passu second charge on all current assets both present and future of the Company.
-This loan carried interest rate of 7.35% per annum and was repayable in unequal quarterly instalments commencing from November 2022 and the last repayment falling due in August 2027. - (x) Working capital Term loan facility under Guaranteed Emergency Credit Line from ICICI Bank amounting to ₹ 1,368.88 (31 March 2021: ₹ 1,398.00) is secured by way of pari passu second charge on all property, plant and equipment including other intangible assets both present and future including equitable mortgage of the properties of the Company and pari passu second charge on all current assets both present and future of the Company.
-This loan carries interest rate of MCLR +1% or 9.00% per annum which ever is lower and was repayable in equal Monthly instalments commencing from March 2021 and the last repayment falling due in March 2026. - (xi) Term loan from IndusInd Bank amounting to ₹ 7,125.00 (31 March 2021: ₹ 7,489.10) is secured by way of pari passu first charge on all property, plant and equipment including other intangible assets both present and future including equitable mortgage of the properties of the Company and pari passu second charge on all current assets both present and future of the Company.
-This loan carries interest rate of 7.35% linked to 6 months T-Bill Rate and was repayable in unequal quarterly instalments commencing from March 2022 and the last repayment falling due in December 2028. - (xii) Working capital Term loan facility under Guaranteed Emergency Credit Line from Kotak Bank amounting to ₹ 1,139.00 (31 March 2021: ₹ Nil) is secured by way of pari passu second charge on all property, plant and equipment including other intangible assets both present and future including equitable mortgage of the properties of the Company and pari passu second charge on all current assets both present and future of the Company.
-This loan carries interest rate of 7.4% per annum which ever is lower and was repayable in equal Monthly instalments commencing from April 2022 and the last repayment falling due in March 2026. - (xiii) The Company has used the borrowings for the purposes for which it was taken. - (xiv) The quarterly returns of current assets filed by the Company with banks are in agreement with books of accounts.
+- (viii) Term loan from Kotak Bank amounting to 7,078.24 (31 March 2022: ₹ 7,500.00) is secured by way of pari passu first charge on all property, plant and equipment including other intangible assets both present and future including equitable mortgage of the properties of the Company and pari passu second charge on all current assets both present and future of the Company.
+This loan carried interest rate of 3 Months MCLR + 0.15% per annum and was repayable in unequal quarterly instalments commencing from November 2022 and the last repayment falling due in August 2027. - (ix) Term loan from HDFC Bank amounting to ₹ 3,937.5 (31 March 2022: ₹ 4,625.00) is secured by way of pari passu first charge on all property, plant and equipment including other intangible assets both present and future including equitable mortgage of the properties of the Company and pari passu second charge on all current assets both present and future of the Company.
+This loan carried 1 year MCLR + Spread of 1.05% p.a and was repayable in unequal quarterly instalments commencing from July 2021 and the last repayment falling due in April 2026. - (x) Working capital Term loan facility under Guaranteed Emergency Credit Line from ICICI Bank amounting to ₹ 1,019.38 (31 March 2022: ₹ 1,368.88) is secured by way of pari passu second charge on all property, plant and equipment including other intangible assets both present and future including equitable mortgage of the properties of the Company and pari passu second charge on all current assets both present and future of the Company.
+This loan carries interest rate of 3m T-bill Rate + Spread p.a or MCLR+1% or 9 % p.a. whichever is lower which ever is lower and was repayable in equal Monthly instalments commencing from March 2021 and the last repayment falling due in March 2026. - (xi) Working capital Term loan facility under Guaranteed Emergency Credit Line from Kotak Bank amounting to ₹ 932.22 (31 March 2022: ₹1,139.00) is secured by way of pari passu First Charge on all property, plant and equipment including other intangible assets both present and future including equitable mortgage of the properties of the Company and pari passu second charge on all current assets both present and future of the Company.
+This loan carries interest rate of 1Y MCLR+0.15% which ever is lower and was repayable in equal Monthly instalments commencing from April 2022 and the last repayment falling due in March 2026. - (xii) The Company has used the borrowings for the purposes for which it was taken. - (xiii) The quarterly returns of current assets filed by the Company with banks are in agreement with books of accounts.